brimstone/brimstone.github.io/talks/make.md

 ```

 Note: - There's a lot going on in this example
+- assignment
+  - `=` direct assignment
+  - `?=` assignment if unassigned, easy to overwrite with environment variables
+- .`PHONY` Ignore the artifact and always process this target
 - [Automatic Variables]
   - $@: target name
   - $<: first prerequisite
   - $^: All prerequisites
+- Rule prefixes
+  - `-` ignores failures, pretends it passes
+  - `@` hides the output
 [Automatic Variables]: https://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html